 What is jock itch?

-Jock itch (medical name Tinea Cruris) is a groin infection caused by a fungus, most commonly Trichophyton rubrum, that thrives in warm, moist areas.
+Jock itch (medical name Tinea Cruris) is a groin infection caused by a fungus, most commonly Trichophyton, rubrum that thrives in warm, moist areas.
+It is NOT a sexually transmitted infection (STI).
 It’s called jock itch because male athletes commonly get it.
 Although anyone can get jock itch, some people are more likely to get it, including those who are overweight, prone to sweating, or have eczema.

 What are the symptoms?

 - Itching and burning

 There are several ways to get jock itch.
 Some of the ways are:

 - Wearing clothes that cause irritation to your skin

 - Being wet or damp in the groin area from sweating